martinakoehler/QUEAD_German_Translation/README.md

 Translated Questionnaire for the Evaluation of Physical Assistive Devices (QUEAD) of paper "Effect of sensor-based assistance systems on users in manual assembly tasks" by Elisa Maria Zeller, Martina Köhler, Christian Werner Becker-Asano, and Christian Jauch.

 This PDF contains all the questions posed to one subject for the entire duration of the experiment, including the open questions.
+Please note that this translation is not validated.

 In case there are any open questions about the paper or the questionnaire, please contact: